junxit/us-congress-bills-109/metadata.md

 - 2005-09-06 — Introduced in House
 - 2005-09-06 — Introduced in House
 - 2005-09-06 — Referred to the House Committee on the Judiciary.
+- 2005-09-19 — Referred to the Subcommittee on Immigration, Border Security, and Claims.
+- 2005-09-26 — Subcommittee on Immigration, Border Security, and Claims Discharged.
+- 2005-09-29 — Committee Consideration and Mark-up Session Held.
+- 2005-09-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2005-10-18 — Placed on the Union Calendar, Calendar No. 138.
+- 2005-10-18 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-251.
+- 2005-10-18 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-251.